Hub City Spartanburgers at Fifth Third Park

 Stadium Wayfinding & Signage Systems

-While the murals provide the narrative heart of the concourse, the stadium’s functional wayfinding system translates that vintage railway aesthetic into a high-performance navigational toolkit.
-This system ensures seamless fan movement through the space while reinforcing the project's industrial-inspired brand.
+While the murals provide the narrative heart of the concourse, the stadium’s functional wayfinding translates that vintage railway aesthetic into a clear, legible user experience.
+These elements guide fans through the space intuitively while reinforcing the project's industrial-inspired brand.

 Stadium Entry & Sponsor Identity

-Designed the primary entry signage and integrated sponsor branding for the Right Field, Left Field, and Home Plate Gates, ensuring a seamless blend of stadium identity and corporate partnership across all major access points.
+Designed the primary entry signage and integrated sponsor branding for the Right Field, Left Field, and Home Plate Gates, balancing stadium identity with corporate partnership across all major access points.

 Team Store Environmental Branding